 As the demand for vegan products is rising, Soko Glam has created a separate subpage for vegan skincare items.
 Unfortunately, however, it is not completely reliable.
 Among vegan products, you will also spot brands that are not cruelty-free and therefore not considered as vegan.

 In addition, Soko Glam has created a virtual vegan sticker, which can often be seen on products.
-However, Soko Glam defines the vegan term incorrectly and says that it only refers to the composition, leaving out the cruelty-free aspect.
+However, Soko Glam also defines the vegan term to only refer to the composition, leaving out the cruelty-free aspect.

 Therefore, the green leaf label cannot be trusted as some of the products that carry it may have been tested on animals.
 So, we simply recommend familiarizing yourself with Soko Glam vegan brands beforehand.